-- has a charter setting out its specific function and responsibilities; - holds at least four (4) regularly scheduled meetings per year and special meetings as required; - has a chair who is responsible for providing effective leadership of the committee, facilitating the committee's operations and deliberations and overseeing the satisfaction of the committee's functions and responsibilities under its charter, including reporting the activities of the committee to the Board; - meets without management present at each regularly scheduled meeting and at non-regularly scheduled meetings, as the committee deems relevant; and - has authority to engage external advisors as needed.
+- has a charter setting out its specific function and responsibilities; - in respect of the Audit Committee, is required to hold at least four (4) regularly scheduled meetings per year and special meetings as required; and in respect of the CHRC and CGNSC, holds regularly scheduled meetings throughout the year and special meetings as required; - has a chair who is responsible for providing effective leadership of the committee, facilitating the committee's operations and deliberations and overseeing the satisfaction of the committee's functions and responsibilities under its charter, including reporting the activities of the committee to the Board; - meets without management present at each regularly scheduled meeting and at non-regularly scheduled meetings, as the committee deems relevant; and - has authority to engage external advisors as needed.

 The charter of each committee is reviewed at least annually and updated as necessary.
 The charters are available on the Corporation's website at www.fronteraenergy.ca.
 The Board has also developed a written mandate for the Chair of the Board, Board committee chairs and the CEO.
 These mandates set out the primary functions and responsibilities of each position.
-The Corporate Governance, Nominating and Sustainability Committee reviews these mandates periodically and recommends to the Board any changes that may be required.
+The CGNSC reviews these mandates periodically and recommends to the Board any changes that may be required.